kilymax/velocity-pet/README.md

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->

-You can also open an already running application using [GitHub Pages](https://lostie21yo.github.io/velocity-pet/)
+You can also open an already running application using GitHub Pages - [Velocity](https://lostie21yo.github.io/velocity-pet/)
 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->